milessabin/export-hook/README.md

 This is a proof of concept ... please create issues here or hop on the [shapeless][shapeless-gitter] or [cats][cats-gitter] gitter channels and let us know what you think.

+## Participation

+The export-hook project supports the [Typelevel][typelevel] [code of conduct][codeofconduct] and wants all of its channels (Gitter, github, etc.) to be welcoming environments for everyone.

+## Building export-hook

+export-hook is built with SBT 0.13.8 or later, and its master branch is built with Scala 2.11.7 by default.

+## Contributors

++ Your name here :-)

 [sls-7.2]: http://scala-lang.org/files/archive/spec/2.11/07-implicits.html#implicit-parameters
 [sls-6.26.3]: http://scala-lang.org/files/archive/spec/2.11/06-expressions.html#overloading-resolution
 [eed3si9n]: https://twitter.com/eed3si9n